 At the moment, most are imported.
 You get a lot of things from Japan, some from Australia–meat, some vegetables–and we all get some stuff from France and Italy–like the olive oil–and also Portugal.
 We’re looking for premium products and selecting them carefully.

-There are good imported products in Macau, but you still have to choose which meet your standards.
+There are good imported products in Macau, but you still have to choose which meets your standards.
 We try to work out how to get the best ingredients like this.

 What’s your favorite ingredient to work with?